 - Be aware: during Summer the RER C system often goes down or experiences delays due to extreme heat.
 If the Versailles Rive Gauche station is closed, walk up to Versailles Chantiers instead.

 You can buy individual tickets to each of the separate parts of the estate (the Château, Trianon Palaces and Domaine of Marie-Antoinette, Gardens) but it will take forever, so I don't recommend it.
-If you already have a Museum Pass, use that, but be aware that this doesn't cover the Fountain Days in the Gardens (more on that later), so you'll have to buy an additional little ticket and the lines can sometimes be horrendous.
+If you already have a Museum Pass, use that, but know that this doesn't cover the Fountain Days in the Gardens (more on that later), so you'll have to buy an additional little ticket and the lines can sometimes be horrendous.

 In my opinion, the best option is Le Passeport.
 This guy covers your entrance to every single thing in the Estate, including the fountain shows.
 It's either 18€ or 25€ depending on the day.